debinqiu/snpar/EXAMPLES.md

 quant.test(x, y = NULL, q, paired = FALSE, p = 0.5, alternative = c("two.sided", "less", "greater"),
           exact = FALSE, correct = TRUE)
 ```
 This function examines the quantile of one-sample or two-sample data, i.e., whether the quantile of one-sample data is equal to some value, or whether the two-sample data have the same quantile.
+The default of quantile is the median (`p = 0.5`).
 ```
 > x <- c(14.22, 15.83, 17.74, 19.88, 20.42, 21.96, 22.33, 22.79, 23.56, 24.45)  # one-sample test
 > quant.test(x, q = 19)  ## normal approximation test